Aspen Skiing Co. looks for big boost from snowstorm for opening day

 Recommended Stories For You

-The weather service predicts "8 to 14 inches, with localized amounts up to 18 inches" above 8,000 feet by Saturday morning and wind gusts up to 55 mph.
+The weather service predicts "8 to 14 inches, with localized amounts up to 18 inches" above 8,000 feet by Saturday morning and wind gusts as fast as 55 mph.

 Meteorologist Cory Gates of micro-forecaster AspenWeather.net forecasted 2 to 4 inches of snow above 9,000 feet at Aspen and Snowmass by dawn Friday with a possible rain-snow mix at lower elevations.